SymfonyCasts/vue/sfcasts/ep1/sync-data-promise.md

-# Faking AJAX calls: Reading Synchronously
+# Faking Ajax calls: Reading Synchronously

 The `categories` data is now available as a global variable: `window.categories`.